jtom77/dobble/README.md

 # Dobble and geometry

-The card deck of a Dobble game is defined by the rules
+The card deck of a _perfect_ Dobble game (i.e. one with the maximal number of cards) is defined by the rules

 1. Any two cards have exactly one symbol in common.
 2. Any two symbols appear together on exactly one card.